KiCAD is supplied with extensive Symbol and Footprint (and 3D, not addressed here) libraries.

 Explanation of the Symbol Editor window

-Active column: The Active column decides which libraries will be shown in the Symbol Library Browser in the Schematic Editor.
-Un-ticking a library will remove a library from view in the Browser.
+Active column: The Active column decides which libraries will be shown and available in both the Schematic Editor library browser and the Symbol Editor library browser.
+Un-ticking a library will remove a library from view in both the Browsers.
 This may be of benefit to abbreviate the list of viewed libraries.

 Nickname: This governs the position of a library in the Symbol Library Browser list.